sovity/dataspace-portal/README.md

 The Data Space Portal is not just about managing participants.
 It also provides multiple avenues to add or acquire connectors and service partners.
 These partners can offer their own Connector-as-a-Service (CaaS), extending the functionality and versatility of your Dataspace.

 As a Dataspace administration tool, the Data Space Portal necessitates technical connections with other dataspace components, including the CaaS component.
 This integration ensures a smooth and efficient operation, enhancing the overall user experience.

-<b>Note:</b> This component was previously known as Authority Portal (AP) and has been renamed to Data Space Portal (DSPortal).
-The functionality remains unchanged.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>